 Italian Easter Pie

 I didn’t recall my grandma ever making it, but I took one look at the ingredients – over a pound of Italian meats and nearly three pounds of cheeses – and knew that everyone in my family would love it.
-I tucked the clipping away in a safe spot and earmarked it for Easter this year.
-I finally tested the recipe last week and, not surprisingly, we all devoured the pie.
-It’s an Easter tradition I wouldn’t mind starting!
+I tucked the clipping away in a safe spot and earmarked it for the following Easter.
+When I finally tested the recipe we all devoured the pie (shocker!).

 This pie is an Italian-Catholic recipe and is traditionally made the day before Easter and served at noon to signify the end of Lent and to break the fast.

 It’s a soft cheese and very mild in flavor, tasting like a cross between ricotta and mozzarella.
 I bought mine at a local Italian grocery, however the next day, I saw an entire display of basket cheese in the cheese counter section of my local grocery store.
 If your supermarket is on the large size, you will probably be able to find it there, otherwise you can substitute any other soft, mild cheese of your liking.

 As you might imagine, this recipe yields a lot of filling.
 The recipe didn’t mention a specific pie plate size, so I used a regular 9-inch, but it was bursting at the seams.

-My mom said this is one that my grandma only made a handful of times; while everyone loved it, she had her own “standard” Easter baking that probably took up most of her time.
+My mom said this Italian Easter pie is one that my grandma only made a handful of times; while everyone loved it, she had her own “standard” Easter baking that probably took up most of her time.